canonical/jaas-documentation/explanation/cli_tools.rst

 The ``jaas`` CLI tool acts as a plugin for the Juju CLI.
 It is distributed as `a Snap <https://snapcraft.io/jaas>`__.
-When you install both the Juju and JAAS snaps, they automatically connect via Snapcraft's `content-interface <https://snapcraft.io/docs/content-interface>`__ enabling new commands on the Juju CLI.
+When you install both the Juju and JAAS snaps, they automatically connect via `content-interface <https://snapcraft.io/docs/content-interface>`__ enabling new commands on the Juju CLI.

 To view a list of all the newly available commands run ``juju jaas -h``.